 Autumn foliage is at its best from November to early December in Kyoto, Japan’s most popular Koyo viewing spot.

-The autumn foliage with red and yellow colors is referred to as “Koyo (紅葉)” in Japanese, and the Chinese character or Kanji for the Japanese term, “紅葉” actually has another reading “Momiji (紅葉)”.
+The fall leaves with red and yellow colors are referred to as Koyo in Japanese, and the Chinese characters (Kanji) for the term “紅葉” is also read as Momiji.

-As I wrote above, in general, “Koyo (紅葉)” refers to the fall foliage with red and yellow colors, while “Momiji (紅葉)” is the generic term for maples called “Kaede (楓)” whose autumn leaves have brighter red colors than others.
+while Momiji is the generic term for maples, called “Kaede (楓)”, whose autumn leaves have brighter red colors than others.

-Especially, we Japanese call intense red maple leaves with deep slits that look kind of like the palm of babies “Momiji (紅葉)”.
-Thus, the color of Momiji leaves doesn’t include yellow.
+Momiji is the word for intense red maple leaves with deep slits that look kind of like the palm of babies, and thus, its color doesn’t include yellow.

-Momiji and Kaede
+Momiji or Kaede

-By the way, when it comes to the relation between “Momiji (紅葉)” and “Kaede (楓)”, there is no difference in plant classification between them.
+By the way, there is no difference in plant classification between Momiji and Kaede.

-But Momiji is called Kaede in botany where the family and the genus named “Momiji (紅葉)” don’t exist.
+But Momiji is called Kaede in botany, where the family and the genus named Momiji don’t exist.